-When you entered a misspelled a Linux/Unix command, you would simply hit the UP arrow to bring up the command you just ran, and navigate to the misspelled word using the LEFT/RIGHT keys, and correct the misspelled word(s), finally hit ENTER key to run it again, right?
+When you entered a misspelled a Linux/Unix command, you would simply hit the UP arrow to bring up the command you just ran, and navigate to the misspelled word using the LEFT/RIGHT keys, and correct the word(s), finally hit ENTER key to run it again, right?
 That's what I was doing until I came across this trick.
 There is an easier way to correct misspelled Bash commands in GNU/Linux.
 This brief tutorial explains how to do it.
 Read on.

 Correct Misspelled Bash Commands In Linux